Menu

 Pumpkin bars drizzled with cream cheese topping.

-These bars have three components, and each one is a mouthwatering masterpiece!
+These bars have three components, and each one is a delicious masterpiece!
 Here’s what you’ll need for the rich cookie crust, smooth pumpkin cheesecake center, and buttery streusel topping.

-• Graham Cracker Crumbs: I like to use a combination of oat grahams and regular grahams, but you could use just one or the other if you prefer.
+• Graham Cracker Crumbs: I use a combination of oat grahams and regular grahams, but you could use just one or the other if you prefer.

 • Butter: Unsalted is best.
 It should be chilled for this recipe, not melted.